-Be sure to incorporate all four of these qualities in every headline that you write, and people will be more prone to continue sharing your content across social media.
+Be sure to incorporate all four of these qualities in every headline that you write so your audience will want to open and share your content.

 5) Enable your blog to market your content.

 I'm exhausted just typing it out.
-Make life easier on your readers, and they'll do a lot of the marketing of your content for you.
+So, make life easier on your audience and, in return, they'll do a lot of your content marketing for you.

-Every time you publish a blog post, you're creating a new page on your site that's being indexed in the SERPs.
-I mean, at that point, Google is marketing your content for you.
+Every time you publish a blog post, you create a new page on your site that's being indexed in the search engine results page (SERP).
+At that point, Google is marketing content for you.
 For free.
 Forever.
-(Well, at least until the end of search engines.)

 If you pay attention to SEO, hone in on keyword research, and optimize your content, and update your current content, it'll surface more frequently SERPs and you'll drastically improve your traffic, conversions, brand awareness, and more.